J-1 Visa Staff Accountant Jobs

 Verify your role clears the two-year home residency requirement

-Some Staff Accountant J-1 participants from countries with skills-shortage designations face a two-year home-country residency requirement before qualifying for H-1B or green card status.
+Some Staff Accountant J-1 participants from countries with skills-shortage designations face a two-year home-country residency requirement before qualifying for H-1B visa or green card status.
 Confirm your country and funding source with your designated sponsor before accepting an offer.

 Confirm wage compliance before signing your training plan